esper-io/dev-docs/docs/home/console.md

 **Edit**

 To edit a template, click **Edit**.
 You can update the Policy, Apps, Branding, Settings, Group and Add Devices options as you wish.
-To save the changes, click on the **Update** button on the Preview page.
+To save your changes, click on the **Update** button on the Preview page.

 **Duplicate**

 To copy a template, click **Duplicate**.
-You can then rename the template and update the Policy, Apps, Branding, Settings, Group and Add Devices options as you wish.
-Any IMEI or Serial Numbers in the original template will not be carried over to the duplicated template.
-To save the changes, click on the **Update** button on the Preview page.
+You can then rename the template and update the Policy, Apps, Branding, Settings, Group, and Add Devices options as you wish.
+Note that any IMEI or Serial Numbers included in the original template will **not** be carried over to the duplicated template.
+To save your changes, click on the **Update** button on the Preview page.

 ### Upload IMEI CSV

-To upload a set of IMEI/Serial Numbers for devices you want to provision using the AfW or for Esper Enhanced Android devices with this template, click **Upload IMEI CSV**.
+To upload a set of IMEI/Serial Numbers for devices you want to provision using Android for Work, or for Esper Enhanced Android devices with this template, click **Upload IMEI CSV**.
 The CSV file containing the IMEI and serial numbers must adhere to the following conditions:

    - The CSV requires the first entry of "imei1, imei2, serial number".
    - Then on each cell below enter "[IMEI #], [IMEI #], [Serial Number]".